Introduction Tools and Software

 The most important thing is to make sure that you have a clear and visual understanding of your business processes.

 And when I say visual, I mean that quite literally.
-The more that you can chart your business process maps in detail, the more insight you will have when it comes to choosing the right tools and how to implement them best into your existing tech stack.
+The more you can chart your business process maps in detail, the more insight you will have when it comes to choosing the right tools and how to implement them best into your existing tech stack.

 Tech Stack - This describes the combination of tools, systems, and software that your business uses for day-to-day operations and in any other capacity.